 According to John, it is also possible to build a more conservative plan by making enough money using other strategies such as cash flow and debt amortization.
 Appreciation may or may not come, but your deal should function without it.

-This real estate book is straightforward to read and advises on building wealth with passive income.
+This real estate investing for beginners book is straightforward to read and advises on building wealth with real estate passive income.
 If you are looking for the best book on real estate investing, Building Wealth One House at a Time is a great bet!

 The Book on Investing in Real Estate with No (and Low) Money Down by Brandon Turner